CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

     No changes.
 Your infrastructure matches the configuration.
     ```

 The state file does not reflect the changes yet, because a refresh has not taken place.
-This can be done with the `terraform refresh` or `terraform apply -refresh-only` commands, which do not modify the objects in apic, but only modifies the state file.
+This can be done with the `terraform refresh` or `terraform apply -refresh-only` commands, which do not modify the objects in APIC, but only modifies the state file.
 For more information see [refresh](https://developer.hashicorp.com/terraform/cli/commands/refresh) and [planning-modes](https://developer.hashicorp.com/terraform/cli/commands/plan#planning-modes) documentation of Terraform.

 ### Step 4: Migrate deprecated configuration